lpacher/lae/fpga/practicum/1_arty/README.md

 <br />

 Please remind that you can always use the **Seach/Find** utility of your preferred PDF viewer application to quickly search for schematic pin names and component names.
+Try to answer to the following questions.

 <br />